Joan Bakewell

 Joan Dawson Bakewell, Baroness Bakewell (née Rowlands; born 16 April 1933), is an English journalist, television presenter and Labour Party peer.
 Baroness Bakewell is president of Birkbeck, University of London; she is also an author and playwright, and has received a Humanist of the Year award for services to humanism.

 Early life and education

-Bakewell was born on 16 April 1933 in Heaton Moor, Stockport, Cheshire, England, and moved to Hazel Grove before she was three.
-Both her grandfathers were factory workers: the Rowlands branch stemmed from the lead mining villages of the Ystwyth valley, in Wales.
-Her great-grandfather moved to Salford, where he was a preacher in the Church Army.
-Her grandfather was an iron turner.
-On the maternal side, her grandfather was a cooper in Ardwick Brewery.
+Bakewell was born on 16 April 1933 in Heaton Moor, Stockport, England, and moved to Hazel Grove before she was three.
+Both of her grandfathers were factory workers: the paternal Rowlands branch of the family stemmed from the lead mining villages of the Ystwyth valley, in Wales.
+Her great-grandfather moved to Salford, where he was a preacher in the Church Army and her grandfather was an iron turner.
+On the maternal side, her grandfather was a cooper at Ardwick Brewery.
 The family lived in Gorton, a district of Manchester.

 Bakewell was educated at Stockport High School for Girls, a grammar school in local authority control, where she became head girl.
 She won a scholarship and attended Newnham College, Cambridge, where she studied economics, then history, and joined the Marshall Society and the Mummers Acting Society.